dabamos/openadms-node/docs/configuration.rst

 available.

 The configuration consists of several sections.
-The order of the sections is arbitrary, but it is recommended to start with a list of modules to be used for the monitoring (``modules``), followed by meta information about the project (``project``) and the sensor node (``node``).
-In the ``intercom`` section the settings for the MQTT messaging protocol are defined.
-All used sensors with their commands have to be listed under ``sensors``.
+The order of the sections is arbitrary, but it is recommended to start with the core settings (``core``), followed by the used sensors with their commands listed under ``sensors``.
 See directory ``./sensors/`` for sensor configuration files.
+The configuration of the dynamically loaded modules must be under ``modules``.

 .. code:: javascript

     {
+      "core": {
         "modules": {
           "myModule": "modules.example.MyModule"
         },
         "project": {
           "name": "Example Project",
           "id": "4a2e8b9d87d849e38bb6911b9f2364ea",
-        "description": "Project for testing virtual sensors."
+          "description": "Project for testing only."
         },
         "node": {
           "name": "Sensor Node 1",
           "id": "6426bf58c20840768912f116740c4974",
           "description": "The only sensor node in this project."
         },
         "intercom": {
           "mqtt": {
             "host": "127.0.0.1",
             "port": 1883,
             "keepAlive": 60,
             "topic": "openadms"
+          }
         }
       },
       "sensors": {